 Of course, once again, the symptoms of fibromyalgia make this condition extremely puzzling and tricky to treat.
 Let’s look at the reasons that may cause your symptoms to appear mysterious.
 Has the electricity to your house ever shut off?
 Did you happen to notice that it affected several appliances?
 You couldn’t dry your hair with a hairdryer.
 You couldn’t use the microwave oven.
 All the lights were off.
 Did you run around like a mad person, trying to fix each appliance?
 No!
 That would be ludicrous and a giant waste of time.
 Clearly, it was a power problem.
 You knew that once the power kicked back in, everything would most likely work again.

-When your life is being threatened and your body gets ready to fight in order to ensure its survival, every small bit of energy spent is carefully considered.
+When your life is being threatened and your body gets ready to fight to ensure its survival, every small bit of energy spent is carefully considered.
 Nothing is wasted.
-Energy will be rerouted away from systems that do not concern them- selves with short-term survival, to where it can be used more readily to fight an immediate threat.
-For example, blood will flow away from the digestive tract and skin in order to be rationed out to the lungs and muscles.
-It is more important under those circumstances to be able to fight using your muscles, and to breathe hard and fast, as your body needs oxygen.
+Energy will be rerouted away from systems that do not concern themselves with short-term survival, to where it can be used more readily to fight an immediate threat.
+For example, blood will flow away from the digestive tract and skin ito be rationed out to the lungs and muscles.
+It is more important under those circumstances to be able to fight using your muscles and to breathe hard and fast, as your body needs oxygen.

 There probably isn’t the equivalent of a saber-toothed tiger chasing you every day.
 However, your brain can not distinguish fear and stress from actual life-threatening situations.
 Additionally, when we discuss emotional stress, a very old traumatic event can run in a continuous “loop” in the subconscious mind.
 The brain cannot distinguish between this old memory and present danger.
 The old memory almost acts like a computer virus, messing with the software in your nervous system.
 Your brain does not know that it isn’t happening anymore.